Residential care homes

 Nursing care.
 These homes are the same as care homes, but they have registered nurses and trained professionals who can help with your more complex health needs.
 So on top of your daily care, you’ll be able to receive medical care from qualified staff who are in the home 24 hours a day.
 You may want to consider a nursing care home (formerly known as a nursing home) if you have an illness or disability that requires regular medical support.

 Care with specialist support.
 If you have dementia, mental health issues or physical disabilities, this type of home will be able to provide a specially adapted environment along with activities designed to improve your quality of life.
 In the past, EMI (or elderly mentally impaired or infirm) was sometimes used to describe these homes, but this term is being phased out.
 There is a great deal of helpful information about choosing a care home that is suitable if you have dementia.
-The Alzheimer’s Society website offers a fact sheet, Selecting a care home, which can be downloaded for free.
+The Alzheimer’s Society website offers information on Finding a care home.

 Some homes offer both residential and nursing care, and this makes them ideal for couples who have different requirements or anticipate various levels of need in the future.
 In other words, there might be a certain number of places for residents requiring nothing more than personal care along with a certain number for those requiring specialist support.

 So if you are perfectly fit (aside from the normal wear and tear that comes with life) but your spouse needs nursing care, you can stay together by moving into a single facility.
 Note that these homes were formerly referred to as dual registered homes, but again, that term is in the process of being phased out.